claranet/terraform-datadog-monitors/cloud/aws/lambda/README.md

 Creates DataDog monitors with the following checks:

-- Lambda Number of Errors
+- Lambda Invocations throttled due to concurrent limit reached
-- Lambda Number of Invocations (disabled by default)
+- Lambda Number of errors
-- Lambda Number of Throttles
+- Lambda Number of invocations (disabled by default)
 - Lambda Percentage of errors

 ## Inputs